jaspector

 Not published.

-Typical inspection sequence: Not publicly documented.
+Typical sequence: Not publicly documented.

-Do I need a building permit in Almont, ND?
+01 Do I need a building permit in Almont, ND?

 Not publicly detailed.
 Confirm with Morton County at (701) 667-3325 or Almont City Office.

-How much does a building permit cost in Almont, ND?
+02 How much does a building permit cost in Almont, ND?

-How do I apply for a building permit in Almont, ND?
+03 How do I apply for a building permit in Almont, ND?

-1. Contact Morton County Tax Equalization Office at (701) 667-3325 to confirm whether Almont has its own permit process or defers to county.
+To apply for a building permit in Almont, ND, follow these steps: 1.
+Contact Morton County Tax Equalization Office at (701) 667-3325 to confirm whether Almont has its own permit process or defers to county.
 2. If city-level permit required, contact Almont City Office at PO Box 27, Almont, ND 58520.
 3. Obtain and complete the applicable application form.
 4. Submit in person or by mail.
 5. Pay fees.
 6. Schedule inspections.

-How long does it take to get a building permit in Almont, ND?
+04 How long does it take to get a building permit in Almont, ND?

-How do I schedule a building inspection in Almont, ND?
+05 How do I schedule a building inspection in Almont, ND?

-Inspections can be scheduled via: (701) 667-3325 (Morton County).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Almont, ND via: (701) 667-3325 (Morton County).
 Contact city office or Morton County for direction..

-Other cities in Morton County
+Other jurisdictions in Morton County.

-View all Morton County jurisdictions →
+All Morton County jurisdictions →